 Left to right: Singin’ In The Rain, Top Hat and White Christmas.
 Screenshots by me.

 A few of the films responsible for me falling in love with classic era cinema.
-Top left to right: Late Spring, A Night To Remember and The Ten Commandments.
+Top left to right: Late Spring, A Night To Remember, The Ten Commandments.
 Bottom left to right: Forbidden Planet, The Red Shoes, Rear Window and Brief Encounter.
 Screenshots by me.

 I soon started to check out more work from the actors in the classic films that I was loving so much.
 This then led me to discover new names, new films, new eras etc. It also never seemed odd to me in the slightest that I was watching films made decades before I was even born.
 These films were new to me and because of that their age didn’t matter to me at all.

 A few more classics that got me hooked.
-Left top to bottom: The Passionate Friends, Heaven Knows, Mr. Allison and Pickup On South Street.
+Left top to bottom: The Passionate Friends, Heaven Knows, Mr. Allison, Pickup On South Street.
 Right: Rashomon.
 Screenshots by me.

 I started to get into Foreign Language and Silent films in my late teens and early twenties, it really annoys me that so many classic film fans tend to focus primarily on American classic era films, rather than those which were made outside of Hollywood.
 There are so many classics that came from other countries: Rashomon, The Apu Trilogy, Les Diabolique, Brighton Rock, The Virgin Spring, The Seventh Seal, Late Spring, La Belle et le Bete, The Life Of Oharu, Rome: Open City, Ice Cold In Alex, Le Jour se Leve, Charulata, The Red Shoes, Battleship Potemkin, A Matter Of Life And Death etc.